 When you’re creating your videos, you may mention where you learned what you’re talking about, or how a colleague has a really cool alternative strategy for doing what you’re teaching.
 If you mention any individual or business, send them a link to your video.

 You can send a formal email or casually let them know that you mentioned them via tweet.
-Best case scenario is that they’ll share your video with your audience.
+The best-case scenario is that they’ll share your video with your audience.

 Mention your video in your newsletter

-Give them a direct link to subscribe to you, and maybe share a list of your most popular video content.
+Give them a direct link to subscribe to your channel, and maybe share a list of your most popular video content.

 Engage with others on YouTube

 The key here is to engage in an authentic way and leave comments pertaining to the content, not saying, “Hey!
-I make videos about this too!
+I make videos on YouTube about this too!
 Check me out!”

 When you leave thoughtful and engaging comments, you get “thumbs up” from other viewers.
 The more upvotes you get, the higher your comment will rank in the comment section.
 If you rank high, people will see your comments and check your profile out.
 If you’re engaging with people in the same niche as you, those people may subscribe.

 If you’ve been around the Teachable blog for any chunk of time, you’re probably well aware of the fact that I think Quora is one step away from magic.